LearnWithLlew/MobProgrammingFacilitatorsGuide/MobProgrammingFacilitorsGuide_English.md

 ![Mob Programming Setup](images/MobProgrammingSetup.png)

 The default configuration of most rooms is not suitable for mobbing.
-As a facilitator it is your job to rearrange the room to the best of your ability.
+As a facilitator, it is your job to rearrange the room to the best of your ability.
 Tips:
  * Try to remove any distractions
  * Make it easy to move around the space
  * Have everyone facing the same direction, ideally looking at the same screen.
- * Bring a external mouse (external keyboard is a plus)
+ * Bring an external mouse (external keyboard is a plus)
- * Have a whiteboard or simular place they can write.
+ * Have a whiteboard or similar place they can write.
- * While darkmode is great for solo programming, White backgrounds are easier to see on a projector or tv.
+ * While dark mode is great for solo programming, bright backgrounds are easier to see on a projector or tv.

  * [ ] The space is setup
-   * [ ] The Font is big enough that everyone can read it from everywhere
+   * [ ] The font is big enough that everyone can read it from any place in the room
    * [ ] The screen is easy to see
    * [ ] It is easy to move around
    * [ ] I have set a timer to leave space for the retrospective at the end